Estate Planning Attorney

 - Special needs trusts

-An Estate Planning begins with a Will, the document used to convey your property upon your death.
+An Estate Plan begins with a Will, the document used to convey your property upon your death.
 The Estate Plan may also include documents such as Power of Attorney, Health Care Power of Attorney, Living Will, or Trusts.
 It would depend on your personal situation as to whether some or all of these additional documents are necessary.
 You may be under the impression that you can create these documents on your own.
 While that certainly is true, you must take into consideration that a Lawyer can help you prepare these documents while answering questions you have probably already asked yourself.
 These include:

 Should I convey my Real Estate in my Will or will that have some tax consequences?